Kenneth H. Dahlberg: Early life

 Born in Saint Paul, Minnesota, Dahlberg grew up on a farm near the village of Wilson, Wisconsin and attended classes in a one-room school for 11 years.
-During his senior year, he moved back to Saint Paul to live with an aunt in order to graduate from an accredited high school (Harding High School).
+During his senior year, he moved back to Saint Paul to live with an aunt in order to graduate from an accredited high school, Harding High School.

 After graduation in 1935, he worked in the hotel business, starting as a dishwasher and working his way up to food and beverage manager for a hotel chain.

 World War II

 Dahlberg was drafted into the United States Army in 1941.
 He eventually became an aviation cadet in the United States Army Air Forces (USAAF), where one of his instructors was future Senator Barry Goldwater.

-After training, Dahlberg flew the P-47 Thunderbolt and P-51 Mustang with the USAAF 353rd Fighter Squadron, 354th Fighter Group Ninth Air Force in Europe.
-A fighter ace, he was credited with 15 aerial victories.
+After training, Dahlberg flew the P-47 Thunderbolt and P-51 Mustang fighters with the USAAF 353rd Fighter Squadron, 354th Fighter Group, Ninth Air Force, in Europe.
+An ace, he was credited with 15 aerial victories.

 He was shot down three times.
 The first time, he bailed out near Paris and was sheltered by the French Resistance.
 Disguised as a woman, he rode a bicycle to Allied lines 40 mi away.

-He received numerous awards and decorations, including the Distinguished Service Cross for leading a flight of 16 P-47 Thunderbolts (354th) against an attack of 70 German Messerschmitt Bf 109 fighters on December 19, 1944, during the Battle of the Bulge.
+He received numerous awards and decorations, including the Distinguished Service Cross for leading a flight of 16 Thunderbolts of the 354th Fighter Group against an attack of 70 German Messerschmitt Bf 109 fighters on December 19, 1944, during the Battle of the Bulge.
 Dahlberg accounted for four enemy planes that day, but was himself shot down.
 He was rescued by Martin Dardis and four other American soldiers.
 Many years after the war, both Dardis and Dahlberg became key figures in the Watergate scandal.

 On February 14, 1945, Dahlberg was downed for the third and final time, near Bitburg, and became a prisoner of war for the final three months of the war.

 Continuing his military service after the war, Dahlberg served with the Minnesota Air National Guard until 1951.